+Here, we take a look at how workers' compensation works to help injured victims find the information and confidence they need to move forward.
 For the thousands of workers who are injured on the job every year, Iowa workers’ compensation is available to provide vital benefits.
 Through this system, injured workers and their families can obtain medical care and wage replacement to help ease the burdens of a difficult time.
 For many, however, navigating the workers’ compensation claims process can seem confusing and overwhelming.
-Too often, workers miss out on benefits they deserve because of simple mistakes and unnecessary denials.
-Here, we take a look at how the process works to help injured workers find the information and confidence they need to move forward.
+Too often, workers miss out on benefits they deserve because of simple mistakes when they file workers' compensation claims.

 If an employee fails to report an injury within the mandated time frame, the claim could be denied.
 The 90-day window begins on the day the injury occurred or on the day on which the employee should have reasonably known he was suffering from a work-related injury.